Becker College Office of Financial Aid

 Getting the financial backing you need for your education starts right here.
 Linking to the financial aid forms is only a click away.

-You must visit the following secure web sites to enter financial information for yourself and both parents:
+You must visit the following secure web sites to enter financial information for yourself and your family:

 Becker College’s Foundation Office works with alumni and friends of Becker College to establish scholarships for our undergraduate day population.
 This form is designed to collect information needed to award these scholarships.
 Click here to apply for Becker College Foundation Scholarships.

 Becker College offers a wide range of financial assistance, including scholarships, grants, and loans.
 The programs vary from merit-based aid to need-based, with many awards based on a combination of both factors.

 Becker College participates in the William D. Ford Direct Loan Program (Federal Stafford and PLUS loans).
 This means that for all federal loans, the U.S. Department of Education is the lender and servicer.
 Listed below are some commonly-received types of aid.
 Individual awards and eligibility are determined by the information provided on your financial aid application materials.